 Baja Small Ship Cruises

-AdventureSmith’s Baja cruises venture off the beaten track, away from crowded resorts, to focus on the incredible diversity of the region.
+AdventureSmith’s Baja cruises venture off the beaten track, away from crowded resorts, to focus on the incredible diversity of the region, from the Sea of Cortez to the Pacific Ocean coastline.
 Let AdventureSmith guide you through the wide array of travel options in this remote yet nearby destination.
 Why cruise Baja with us?

 Work with one dedicated Adventure Specialist to research, purchase & prepare for your Baja small ship cruise.

 We offer Baja’s largest selection of small ships & owner-operated yachts, ranging in size from 8 to 100 passengers.

 Our longstanding relationships with reputable Baja ships translates into seamless sailings.

 We offer excellent prices, Baja cruise deals & the confidence of booking with a licensed & insured US-based company.

 Sailing the Sea of Cortez